Amrithya/Advanced-Algorithm-Project-2023-2024/brute/README.md

 ### Usage

-To use this function, import it from the `brute_force` module and pass a 2D array as the argument.
+To use this function, import it from the `brute_force` module and pass a 2D array , k, and l as the arguments .

  For example: